sigp/lighthouse/book/src/advanced-release-candidates.md

 ## When *not* to use a release candidate

 Other than the above scenarios, it is generally not recommended to use release candidates for any critical tasks on mainnet (e.g., staking).
-To test critical features, try one of the testnets (e.g., Goerli).
+To test new release candidate features, try one of the testnets (e.g., Goerli).